fireproof-storage/fireproof/notes/attach-meta.md

 *   **`attachedStores: AttachedStores`**: Manages both local and remote stores
     *   Each `ActiveStore` is initialized with metadata from `ebOpts.url` or `attachable.url`

+**DbMeta**
+> `DbMeta` holds runtime metadata about the database, including which encryption key is active, the current writer, and branch information.
+It ensures that all data operations use the correct context.

 *   **`DbMeta`**: ⭐ Runtime state metadata about the database
     *   `keyName?: string`: Encryption key for referenced data blocks
     *   `writer?: string`: Source identifier
     *   `branch?: string`: Branch name for versioned data

+**Attachable (used in Loader.attach)**
+> The `Attachable` structure specifies how to connect to a remote store, including the remote endpoint and any relevant metadata such as tenant or ledger identifiers.

 *   **`Attachable` (used in `Loader.attach`)**: ⭐ Remote connection specification
     *   `url: URI`: Remote endpoint with potential metadata (tenant, ledger, etc.)